Project aim

 There is a much higher prevalence of psychosis spectrum disorders in ethnic minority populations, specifically in Black Caribbean and Black African populations in England: the 2014 prevalence report found >4xs greater prevalence of psychosis in Black men (3.2%).
 This elevated prevalence is particularly pronounced in people of Black Caribbean descent.
 Unmet treatment needs are 7xs higher in people with psychosis compared with the rest of the population; mental health care pathways are fraught for Black populations, and disproportionately involve the police.

-Researchers will use a number of clinical and implementation outcome measures to measure the impact of the project:
+Researchers used a number of clinical and implementation outcome measures to measure the impact of the project:

 • Number of people from ethnic minority communities accessing mental health services